 - Enter the command sfc /scannow and hit the enter button on the keyboard.

-This will scan all the files and give you the result that what you should do next.
+This will scan all the files and give you the result about what you should do next.

 Enable Local Group Policy Editor using Gpedit installer